learndeeplearningbymyself/DraftForWriting/DesigningDataIntensiveApplication/README.md

 Fault vs Failure
-- **Fault** is defined as one component of the system deviating from its spec
+- **Fault** is defined as one component of the system deviating from its spec -- **Hardware Faults**: quickly come to mind when we think of causes of system failure.
+Our first response is usually to add redundancy to individual hardware components in order to reduce the failure rate of the system.
+-- **Software Errors**
 - **Failure** is when the system as a whole stops providing the required service to the user

 **2. Scalability**

 **3. Maintainability**